There are so many things to do in London as it is one of the most beautiful capital cities in the world, for a reason.

 Don’t forget to pick up an underground map from any of the tube stations or download one on your phone.

 It explains which tube to take from your station to your preferred destination.
 It also indicates the zones.
-Very convenient bus services are available in London and the best way to cover distances between tube stations if you don’t walk to walk is to catch a bus.
+Very convenient bus services are available in London, and the best way to cover distances between tube stations if you don’t walk to walk is to catch a bus.
 Oyster card is used on buses too.

 #Tip: Also, sometimes it can be easier for you to actually walk to certain stations than take the underground.
-Many of the Zone 1 locations are very closely located.
+Many of the Zone 1 location are very closely located.
 This way you will save time and money plus you explore the city.